bhbmaster/covid19/README.md

 More info about the timeseries is available directly from the github address: https://github.com/pomber/covid19

-## Running The Program - Generating The Output Data
+## Execute Program - Running The Program - Generating The Output Data

 Just run `covid19plot.py` with `python3.7` or newer, that will gather data, parse it and generate directory html_plots/ and dump 2 graphs for each country (normal y axes and log y axes) in dir.
 As Total worldwide cases/recovery/deaths is not provided in the json time series, the script manually calculates from the data for each day by summing through all of the countries.
 It will provide both plots for TOTAL in the same dir as well.
 It then creates covid19-log.html and covid19-normal.html in the root directory for all of the countries, TOTAL at the top, then sorted by number of cases.